2022: Nude Recreation Week!

-This year, July 10 – 16, 2017, is Nude Recreation Week.
-This week-long festival of bare recreational activities is co-sponsored by the American Association of Nude Recreation (AANR) and The Naturist Society (TNS).
-As every Summer is the “season of fun in the sun,” it’s only logical that major naturist/nudist advocacy organizations proclaim an event in honor of clean, healthy bare living.
-Normally this week encompasses the date of July 4, the USA’s independence day holiday but it is being observed later this year.
+This week-long festival of body and clothes freedom recreational activities is jointly co-sponsored by the American Association of Nude Recreation (AANR) and The Naturist Society (TNS).
+As every summer is the “season of fun in the sun,” it is only logical and natural that major national naturist/nudist advocacy organizations host an event in honour of clean, healthy bare living.
+The recent tendency over the last several years is to observe this occasion after the July 4 holiday.

 Nude Recreation Week was originally conceived as a marketing concept for naturist/nudist destinations and facilities to attract new members to their clientele.
 The thought being “increase your membership and increase your business.”
 The first observances were successful and evolved into a plan to encourage textile (clothed) people to try clothes freedom.
 It worked and soon expanded from destination focus to a general enticement for the public to try whether at home or at a clothing optional facility.